masum184e/opencv_python/README.md

 ## Resizing
 - `None` - It specifies that you're not providing explicit target dimensions for the resized image.
 When None is provided, OpenCV calculates the size of the output image based on the specified scaling factors.
+- `camera.set(property_identifier, value)` - is used to change the resolution of a live video stream.
+It doesn't work with images or video, only with live video stream.
 ```
 import cv2 as openCV
 import numpy as np